 Some business owners see the initial costs of training employees and panic.
-But, successfully training employees can end up saving you money in the long-run.
+But, successfully training employees can save you money in the long run.
 Not only can successful training lead to more revenue for your business, it can also improve employee retention.

 Improper training can lead to high employee turnover.
 One study found that 43.98% of employee turnovers take place within six months of starting at a business.
 Because training and onboarding take place for part or all of the first six months, you need to make sure your methods are effective.

 Businesses spend an average of 21.4% of an employee’s salary on a replacement.
 So if an employee earning $40,000 leaves, you will spend a total of $8,560 replacing them (recruiting and hiring process, onboarding, and training).
-Help break up the cycle by taking the time to diligently train employees.
+Help break up the cycle by taking the time to train employees diligently.

 The more effort you put into making sure employees understand and are comfortable with their jobs, the less risk of employee turnover.

 Managing employees can be stressful, but running payroll for them doesn’t have to be.
 Try Patriot Software’s payroll software.
 Or, opt for our payroll services, and let us remit and file your taxes for you!